null Challenges in global sea logistics business

 Labor shortages and container trucking capacity

 The pandemic has severely impacted the availability of labor.
 Terminals in Los Angeles (LAX) and Long Beach (LGB) for example are unable to secure enough dock labor to manage vessel operations within normal time.
 Availability of truck drivers is extremely tight throughout the nation as well, especially at the ports.
 The standard availability in LAX/LGB is currently 3-4 weeks out.
 Similarly, for East Coast (EC) ports there is at least a week before driver capacity is available and it is going to get worse as volumes shift from WC to EC ports.
 Driver availability at Mid-West rail ramp locations is slightly better but considering Railroad‘s only allow 2 days free time, a lot more critical.
-The situation is expected to become even worse in California with new rules recently put in place to combat a surge in COVID cases.
+Here, reduced free times of only 2 days lead to considerable costs and problems.

 Chassis and Railcar shortages